-Another year, another Trooping the Colour ceremony – the official celebration of the Queen’s birthday marked by a procession that surely is the textbook definition of pomp and pageantry.
+15th June 2013—Kate Middleton attended Trooping the Colour for the third time.
+The parade is the official celebration of the Queen’s birthday marked by a procession that surely is the textbook definition of pomp and pageantry.

 In keeping with the previous two years, Kate rode in a roofless coach for the parade with Prince Harry and The Duchess of Cornwall.

-A look at the Royal Family on the Buckingham Palace balcony during the Royal Air Force flyover, as is traditional with this event.
+A look at the Royal Family on the Buckingham Palace balcony during the Royal Air Force flyover, a traditional part of the event.
 I love the Queen in that regal blue colour, and how the photographer has captured her smiling:

-Kate wore a gorgeous light pink coat and matching hat:
+Kate wore a gorgeous baby pink coat with a matching hat:

 WhatKateWore.com‘s Susan provides us with her opinion on the pink coat: